SureshKL/data_structures/README.md

 # Data Structures and Algorithms using Python

-Collection of competitive problems solved
+Collection of competitive problems solved and useful resources on data structures

 ## Problems on Arrays
  - [Find the minimum distance between two numbers](arrays/find_min_dist_bw_two_nos.py)